DataGallery/blog/_posts/2014-06-20-Pelican-On-GitHub-Pages.md

 author:  Anna Lukasiak
 ---

-This blog post documents the setup done to create [Code for Jersey City Blog](http://openjerseycity.org/pelican) and instructions on how to create and add a new post.
+This blog post documents the setup done to create [Data Gallery Blog](http://datagallery.io/pelican) and instructions on how to create and add a new post.

-Instructions used to create the Code for Jersey City Blog can be found on [Pelican on Github Pages](http://docs.getpelican.com/en/3.3.0/tips.html#publishing-to-github) and [Pelican Documentation](http://docs.getpelican.com/en/3.3.0/).
+Instructions used to create the Data Gallery Blog can be found on [Pelican on Github Pages](http://docs.getpelican.com/en/3.3.0/tips.html#publishing-to-github) and [Pelican Documentation](http://docs.getpelican.com/en/3.3.0/).
 They include configuration options, plug-ins and theming not included in this post.

 Installing Python
 -----------------